-The library is a vital facility of every learning institution.
-It is a repository of knowledge and reference of learning.
+A vital facility of a learning institution is the library, a repository of knowledge and reference of learning.

 How the library evolved into what it is now can be traced to the following events:

 The Cebu Doctors’ College of Nursing was opened in 1973 under the deanship of Dean Filomena C. Flores.
 Its Library was situated on the 5th floor of the present hospital building.
 This was manned by a Librarian in the person of Miss Elizabeth Muñez (nee Cagalawan).
 Subsequently, the College of Arts and Sciences was opened in 1976 with a separate library located on the fifth floor of the Dentistry Building.
 This Library was under the supervision of Miss Choly Jumapao and later by Miss Emma Modequillo.
 In 1977, the College of Medicine also put up its own Library on the fourth floor of the CDH building.

 In 1983-1987 Mrs. Virginia R. Ablanque served as the Head of the Library of the College of Arts & Sciences.
 The necessity to consolidate and centralize all reading materials and references for students, faculty and staff was acutely felt in the CDC academic community with its growth in later years, more so with the addition of allied medical disciplines and more departments.